Your free business.com+ membership unlocks exclusive tech deals and advisor support

 Limitations

-Clover is an excellent option for retailers, restaurants and service-based businesses but there are some drawbacks to consider:
+Clover is an excellent option for retailers, restaurants and service-based businesses, but there are some drawbacks to consider:

 Methodology

-We researched and analyzed dozens of the best POS systems to identify the top industry solutions for businesses in the growth phase.
-We evaluated pricing, contracts, hardware, platform compatibility, features, reports, payment processing, integrations, usability and customer support.
-We watched product videos and demos and conducted hands-on testing when possible.
-When determining the best all-in-one POS system, we prioritized unique business features and add-ons, usability, comprehensiveness, affordability, customer support and integrations.
+We researched and analyzed dozens of the best POS systems to identify the top industry solutions for growing businesses.
+We evaluated pricing, contracts, hardware, platform compatibility, features, reporting tools, payment processing, integrations, usability and customer support.

-FAQs
+Clover POS FAQs

 Clover's hardware is proprietary, which could be a downside for businesses that want to use hardware they already own.
 Clover's custom POS system may be too expensive for new or smaller businesses.